projectcontour/contour/CONTRIBUTING.md

 kubectl apply -f examples/contour
 ```

+_Note: The Contour Deployment/Service can be deleted if desired since it's not used._

 3. Find IP of local machine (e.g. `ifconfig` or similar depending on your environment)

 4. Edit Envoy Daemonset & change the xds-server value to your local IP address